-The new will bring a home of world-class filmmaking in the borough.
-Opened in 2021, the studious will also home a skill academy, providing opportunities in the film, television and creative industries to local people.
+The new Troubadour Meridian Water Studios will bring a home of world-class filmmaking in the borough.
+Opened in 2021, the studios will also home a skill academy, providing opportunities in the film, television and creative industries to local people.

-Local social-enterprise , will form part of the new employment hub at Meridian Water, providing a boost and new jobs for the ‘maker’ economy.
-This will be supported by the Meridian Water Employment Strategy, adopted by Enfield Council Cabinet in Spring 2021.
+Local social-enterprise Building Bloqs , will form part of the new employment hub at Meridian Water, providing a boost and new jobs for the ‘maker’ economy.
+This will be supported by the MW Employment Strategy, currently being finalised and out for consultation in 2020.